bec-archer/SR80-Manuals/user-manual.md

 When you open the app on a Front Counter device, you'll see the **Job Board** — a grid of cards showing all active work orders.
 Each card shows:

 - **Item photos** — the top half of every card is a square photo area showing the equipment.
 If a job has one item, you see one big photo.
 Two items show stacked photos.
 Three or four items show a 2×2 grid.
 If there are more than four items with photos, the last tile shows a "+N" badge so you know there's more.
 Each photo has a small colored **status dot** in the top-right corner and an **equipment type label** (e.g., "Cylinder") in the bottom-right corner.
 When an item reaches Complete status, the dot is replaced by a green **COMPLETE** badge in the top-left corner of that tile — slightly tilted, same as V1.
-- **Assigned tech** — if a tech has been assigned to any item on the job, a small dark chip appears in the bottom-left of the photo area showing who's working on it (e.g., "Rudy" or "Rudy, Tony" if multiple techs are on different items).
+- **Assigned tech** — if a tech has been assigned to any item on the job, a small dark chip appears in the bottom-left of the photo area showing who's working on it (e.g., "Joe" or "Joe, Tony" if multiple techs are on different items).
 This lets the Front Counter see at a glance which tech has each job without opening the detail view.
 - **Job number** (e.g., 20260325-1) and **status dots** — one colored dot per item showing where it is in the repair process (blue = checked in, yellow = being worked on, orange = tested, green = ready for pickup)
 - **Customer phone number** (tappable — tap to call or text), **name**, and **company name** (if the job is linked to a company — shown in smaller text below the customer name)
 - **Equipment summary** (e.g., "Pump × 1 · Cylinder × 2") and the date/time the job was created